haeric/requestq/README.md

 ## FAQ
 Why are you not using the Fetch API?
-* The Fetch API does support aborting a request, which is required for high priority requests to abort and requeue lower priority requests.
+* The Fetch API does not support aborting a request, which is required for high priority requests to abort and requeue lower priority requests.